 Some patients may be treated with a robot-assisted catheter ablation procedure called a mini-maze.

-Surgical maze procedures have a high success rate.
-About 70 to 95 percent of people are free of atrial fibrillation long term after the procedure.
-Up to 35 percent may still need medications to help control their irregular heart rhythm.
+Surgical maze procedures have a high success rate, with from 70% to 95% of people being free of atrial fibrillation long term after the procedure.
+Some people may still need medications to help control their irregular heart rhythm after the procedure.
 If your atrial fibrillation returns, you may need another catheter ablation or other treatment.

 If you develop a slow heart rhythm after your maze procedure, your doctor may suggest you have a pacemaker implanted.